ctm/Bataan-Memorial-Death-March/README.md

 camps, in the hell-ships that carried them to Japan or in the forced labor thereafter.

-Some of those men and women, now in their nineties (or more!), are still alive.
+A few of those men and women, now in their nineties (or more!), are still alive.
 In 1989, members of the Army ROTC Department at New Mexico State University started an annual march to honor these veterans.
 The march has grown considerably since then and although it